michalrus/intero-nix-shim/README.md

 ## High-level view

-1. `nix-shell --pure` started inside of you project’s directory should have the `intero` and `cabal` executables in its PATH.
-Check whether it works with:
-    ```
-    $ cd your-project/
-    $ nix-shell --pure --run intero
-    ```
+You need to have `default.nix` and `shell.nix` defined for your project, see https://nixos.org/nixpkgs/manual/#how-to-create-nix-builds-for-your-own-private-haskell-packages.

-1. `intero-stack-executable` Emacs variable needs to point to `/nix/store/…-intero-nix-shim-…/bin/intero-nix-shim`.
+Emacs’ `intero-stack-executable` variable needs to point to `/nix/store/…-intero-nix-shim-…/bin/intero-nix-shim`.

+You can set it to just `"intero-nix-shim"`, if it’s available in your global `PATH`.
+(By default, that variable is set to `"stack"`.)

 ## Simple how to

 There are several ways to achieve the above.

-Probably, the simplest one would be to install `haskellPackages.intero-nix-shim` globally in your PATH and set `intero-stack-executable` to just `"intero-nix-shim"` in `.dir-locals.el` for your project:
+Probably, the simplest one would be to install `haskellPackages.intero-nix-shim` globally in your `PATH` and set `intero-stack-executable` to just `"intero-nix-shim"` in `.dir-locals.el` for your project:

 ```elisp
 ;; your-project/.dir-locals.el